Residence Life FAQ

 Current or Past Student: Please contact the Residence Life Office.
-There is ample Spring semester housing and the Residence Life Office will be happy to arrange for a Housing Application Packet to be sent.
+There is ample returning student housing and the Residence Life Office will be happy to arrange for a Housing Application Packet to be sent.

 We are a small part of society.
 Everything that happens in society COULD happen anyplace … including the Residence Halls.
 However, the important thing is to consider how a living environment is equipped to handle issues.

 We are ready and able to help.
 See your Resident Director (a full time degreed staff member) in the Bellamy Hall Office.
 Or Contact Residence Life at 792-5657.